-٠ be familiar with the basic concepts of Market research (L2) ٠ appreciate the various market research techniques (L2) ٠ analyze the different types of statistical tools (L4) ٠ evaluate the concepts of statistical hypothesis testing (L5)
+- analyze the different types of statistical tools - evaluate the concepts of statistical hypothesis testing (L5)

-UNIT V Internet Marketing & Number of hours 9 Business-to-Business (LTP) marketing
+Internet Marketing & UNIT V Number of hours 9 Business-to-Business (LTP) marketing

 Introduction to Internet Marketing.
 Mapping fundamental concepts of Marketing (7Ps, STP); Strategy and Planning for Internet Marketing.
 Fundamental of business markets.
 Organizational buying process.
 Business buyer needs.
 Market and sales potential.
 Product in business markets.
 Price in business markets.
 Place in business markets.
 Promotion in business markets.
 Relationship, networks and customer relationship management.
-Business to Business marketing strategy
+Business to Business marketing strategy Learning Outcomes:

-- be familiar with the basic concepts of Internet marketing (L2) - appreciate the various fundamental concepts of marketing like 7Ps (L2) • (L4) - analyze the difference in 4Ps of Business marketing • - evalauted the concepts of customer relationship management (L5)
+- be familiar with the basic concepts of Internet marketing (L2) - appreciate the various fundamental concepts of marketing like 7Ps (L2) - analyze the difference in 4Ps of Business marketing - evalauted the concepts of customer relationship management (L5)

 - 1. Written Analyses of Cases Students are expected to report on their analysis and recommendations of what to do in specific business situations by applying concepts and principles learned in class (Case Studies to be shared by Faculty) e.g. "Marketing Myopia" - 2.
 Field visit & live project covering steps involved in formulating Market Research Project - 3.
-Measuring Internet Marketing Effectiveness: Metrics and Website Analytics
+Measuring Internet Marketing Effectiveness: Metrics and Website Analytics understand basic marketing concepts